angular/angular/packages/compiler/design/separate_compilation.md

 ### Angular Ivy

-The metadata for a class in ivy is transformed to be what the metadata of the transformed .js file produced by the ivy compiler would be.
+The metadata for a class in ivy is transformed to be what the metadata of the transformed .js file produced by the Ivy compiler would be.
 For example, a component's `@Component` is removed by the compiler and replaced by a `ɵcmp`.
 The `.metadata.json` file is similarly transformed but the content of the value assigned is elided (e.g. `"ɵcmp": {}`).
 The compiler doesn't